 The only downside to this is that your markdown document is no longer purely markdown as it contains HTML.
 This may or may not be a problem depending on your use case.

-Putting it all together I ended up creating https://external.ink.
+I came up with https://external.ink.
 All you have to do is append your link to the URL and reference it in your markdown and it takes over from there.